BGMP/MatrixMultiplier/README.md

 python main.py
 ```

-The results are saved to a CSV file in the `results/` directory, which are then used to generate graphs with R,
+The results are saved to a CSV file in the `results/` directory, which are then used to generate graphs with R. If you
-like the following:
+want to generate the graphs, simply open `MatrixMultiplier.Rproj` with RStudio and run the script.
+The generated graphs
+will look as follows:

 ![image](img/DR1_DR2_PLOT.png)